 - The amount awarded to Elmira College was $458,931 to provide emergency financial aid grants to students.

-- As of May 22, 2020, the total amount of emergency financial aid grants awarded to students is $47,188.
-Distribution of funds will take place over the next 10 working days.
+- As of August 10, 2020, the total amount of emergency financial aid grants awarded to students is $343,507.
+Distribution of funds takes place within 10 working days.

-- The estimated total number of students at Elmira College eligible to participate in Title IV financial aid, and thus eligible to receive emergency financial aid grants to students is under the CARES Act is approximately 725.
+- The estimated total number of students at Elmira College eligible to participate in Title IV financial aid, and thus eligible to receive emergency financial aid grants under the CARES Act is approximately 725.

 - Elmira College has implemented an application process to determine which students receive emergency financial aid grants.
 The application has been emailed to all EC students with instructions on how to apply and parameters for funding (MUST be for expenses related to the disruption of campus operations due to coronavirus); it is also posted in our internal portal and on external website.
 A committee has been established to review applications and make decisions on funding requests.
 The selection committee reviews all requests to determine student eligibility, prioritize student financial need, and verify that funding requests meets federal guidelines for eligibility.
 The maximum award amount set by Elmira College is $5,000; however, depending on student financial need, any applications with requests exceeding the maximum award amount will be handled on a case-by-case basis.
 If students are Title IV eligible, their request meets federal guidelines for eligibility, and the amount requested is less than the maximum award amount, applications are approved by the selection committee.